 The treadmill.
 When we do this, we become more aware of our habits, our fears and our prejudices.

 We need to become aware of our experience.
 To become mindful of the stream of our mind, our judgments and our reactions to our judgments.
 Often we'll judge ourselves and then judge ourselves again.
 "I'm an idiot I shouldn't have done", that followed by, "I'll never get it right".
 Once we are aware, we can find a way to step - back and respond rather than react.

 In our meditation practice, we try to cultivate a non-judging state of mind.
 Getting aware of judgment as it appears is the first step.
 We then remind ourselves to notice it like an observer.
 There’s no need to stop the judging but spot it, and then step back and notice it like an impartial witness instead of being caught up in it.
 We don't see it as a fact or truth, but as a mental event in mind and continue as best we can to stay with the focus of the meditation.

 Practicing non-judgment in this structured way, helps us find a small space between what we experience and how we might choose to respond. "in the last week of an MBSR course many people say, "I'm surprised, but I'm just not as reactive to things as I used to be" or "I just don’t get upset in more".
 It can feel good when the brain stops being so judgmental.

-Book now for the course beginning Wed Feb 27 or to access the 2019 early bird discount for May 2019.
-More info at www.headrest.com.au or book directly through https://www.trybooking.com/ZNES
+Book now for the 2020 course beginning Wed Feb 11 or to access the 2020 early bird discount for by booking before Jan 14.
+More info at www.headrest.com.au or book directly through trybooking